json-schema-org/website/pages/implementers/interfaces.md

 ### Schema Discovery

-An API which (recursively) crawls a root schema or schemas, discovering any subresources (subschemas) which are present and identifiable, and making those subresources\' URIs available for further referencing.
+An API which (recursively) crawls a root schema or schemas, discovering any subresources (subschemas) which are present and identifiable, and making those subresources' URIs available for further referencing.

 ### Dynamic URI Resolution